ZONESTAR3D/Firmware/Z9/Z9V5/bin/Z9V5Pro-MK5/beta/readme.md

 ## Release Note
 ### [:arrow_down: Z9V5Pro-MK5 V1.3.0](./Z9V5ProMK5_V1_3_0.zip)
 - **Date:** 2023-12-25
-- [**CHG**] Support to access the SD card files from USB.
+- [**NEW**] Support to access the SD card files from USB Port.
   :pushpin: Hint:
-  - Plug the SD card before power on.
   - Do not access the SD card during printing.
+  - Must plug the SD card before power on the machine if you need to access it from USB port.
+  - If released the SD card from machine, you need to disconnect the USB cable and restart the machine, otherwise you can't find the SD card from PC.
   - The speed of accessing the SD card through USB is about 300KB/S. If the file is large, please be patient to wait for the access to be completed.
-  - If the SD card cannot be found when inserting USB, please restart the 3D printer and unplug the USB cable to try again.

 ### [:arrow_down: Z9V5Pro-MK5 V1.2.4](./Z9V5ProMK5_V1_2_4.zip)
 - **Date:** 2023-08-23